 Products and systems developed by Mr. Halligan over many years have achieved commercial success in the United States and in Australia, and remain in use today.
 Application areas in which Mr. Halligan has significant experience are communications, medical products, aviation, consumer products, energy, land transportation, space and defense.

-Over his career Robert has personally developed Systems Engineering related artifacts that further advance the state of systems engineering.
-These include the Wedge Model (a derivate of the traditional V Model).
+Over his career Robert has personally developed systems engineering-related artifacts that further advance the state of systems engineering.
+These include the Wedge Model (a derivative of the traditional V Model).
 He has also personally developed:

 - a novel, efficient and very effective method for dealing with states and modes